alaindet/sass-pal/README.md

 There's Jarvis and Iron-Man, Alfred and Batman and **Sass Pal** and front end developers.
 Sass Pal is a utility library written in Sass with SCSS syntax to speed up your development process.

-All the library lives in the Sass files only, no CSS is output until you request it.
-It doesn't enforce hard-to-override pre-made components, it doesn't crowd your HTML templates with hundreds of utility classes.
+All the library lives in the Sass files only, **no CSS is output** until you request it.
+It doesn't enforce hard-to-override pre-made components, it doesn't crowd your HTML templates with hundreds of utility classes, it doesn't require complex purging while building your application.

 Sass Pal offers an on-demand utility system via the `pal()` global mixin, having

-- A short, simple and familiar syntax, no need to reivent the wheel
-- Conventions as similar as possible to native CSS
+- A short and simple syntax, as close as possible to native CSS
-- The ability to define rules groups for each device and status (ex.: `:hover`)
+- The ability to define different rules for different devices via *device queries*
-- Fully flexible configuration by overriding variables in `_variables.scss`
+- Fully flexible configuration via variables overriding
-- Mobile-first, Desktop-first or whichever your prefer
 - A plethora of extra `pal-*()` functions and mixins, like `pal-string-split()` and `pal-media-query()`
 - Compatibility with any modern JavaScript framework using Sass